-We’ve based this part of the review on the browser-based Fastmail client.
-Fastmail talks about desktop clients in their literature.
-But they don’t mean that there is a Fastmail desktop client.
-Instead, they mean that you can connect someone else’s desktop client to Fastmail’s servers.
-So we’ll stick with the browser-based client.
+I’ve based this part of the review on the browser-based Fastmail client.
+Although Fastmail mentions desktop clients in their literature, there is no Fastmail desktop client.
+Instead, they offer the ability to connect someone else’s desktop client to Fastmail’s servers.
+Since this gets complicated, I’ll stick with the browser-based client.

 Signing up for Fastmail

-Signing up for Fastmail takes only a few moments.
-You don’t need to give them a credit card since you can sign up for their 30-day free trial to check out the service.
-You’ll need to select an email address and a password, accept the Terms of Service and so on.
+Signing up for Fastmail only takes a few moments.
+If you want to test it out without committing, you can activate their 30-day free trial which requires no credit card.
+All you’ll have to do is create an email address and a password, accept the Terms of Service, and you are good to go.
 This is all standard stuff.

-But now things get unpleasant.
+Now, this is where things get problematic.
 To complete the registration, you must give Fastmail a mobile phone number they can use to verify your account.
-Telephone verification is about the least private way possible to verify your account.
-More privacy-conscious services allow you to verify your account using an email address.
+Unfortunately, telephone verification is among the least private methods available.
+More privacy-conscious services allow you to complete verification via an email address.

-Once you verify your account over the phone you are ready to go.
+Once you verify your account over the phone you can immediately begin using Fastmail.
 At least I haven’t seen any evidence of mandatory waiting periods like I experienced with Tutanota.

 The look and feel of Fastmail

-As I mentioned earlier, Fastmail has a nice modern look and feel.
-You navigate between the sections of the client using the Main Menu.
-Press the Shift-G keyboard shortcut to open the Main Menu.
+As previously mentioned, Fastmail sports a minimalistic modern interface and lets you switch between a light and dark theme.
+You navigate between the sections of the client using the Main Menu, which is located in the top left corner.
+You can also use Shift + G keyboard shortcut to quickly open the Main Menu.

 Click Mail in the Main Menu, to open the Mail component of Fastmail.
 Then select the Compose icon at the top of the left-hand column to create a new message.

 As you can see, all the formatting options you’ll need are readily available, making it fast and easy to create your messages.